16 FAQs people ask about gross misconduct

 1. What is gross misconduct?

-Conduct on the part of an employee which is so bad that it destroys the employer/employee relationship, and merits instant dismissal without notice or pay in lieu of notice.
+Gross misconduct is behaviour, on the part of an employee, which is so bad that it destroys the employer/employee relationship, and merits instant dismissal without notice or pay in lieu of notice.

 (Such dismissal without notice is often called ‘summary dismissal’.)